adamwiggins/clockwork/README.md

 every(1.week, 'myjob', :at => 'Monday 16:20')
 ```

-If a task is running all while the specified time, clockwork skip execution of the task with `:at` option.
+If another task is already running at the specified time, clockwork will skip execution of the task with the `:at` option.
-If this is problem, use `:thread` option prevent the long running task from blocking clockwork's scheduler.
+If this is a problem, please use the `:thread` option to prevent the long running task from blocking clockwork's scheduler.

 ### :tz